 Imagine, leaving for work and all of the aforementioned items are left plugged in – all day, for one year!
 Yep, this means we are allowing what’s called “phantom energy” or “vampire energy” to increase our energy use and subsequently our electric bill.
 By unplugging or using a surge protector/power strip and turning it off when not in use, we not only save annually on our electric bills, we also save energy and resources used to create the energy consumed!

 There are many other ways to get involved.
 Sticking with energy, there’s the NOPEC Electric Governmental Program and the Quick Reference Card provided by First Energy and Dominion Energy’s Home Performance with Energy Star Program.
 Now, everyone has opportunities to manage their output of energy and save money by doing your part to save the planet.

-Next up in the Environment: It is easy being green, 12-part series is Consumed: Waste
+Next up in the Environment blog series is Consumed: Waste